GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **At Higher Tiers**: Each tier beyond provides benefits as noted above.

 **Critical Failure**: You see a mark form on the subject.
-After a minute, you begin seeing yellow signs manifest and various objects and creatures.
+After a minute, you begin seeing yellow signs manifest on various objects and creatures.
 Every 1d8+2 minutes, you must succeed a [Empy] save or receive a point of inebriation.
-The hallucinations and inebriation will continue for a number of hours equal to the spell's tier + points of failure.Critically failing an [Empy] save during this time may expose you to visionsof something beyond.
+The hallucinations and inebriation will continue for a number of hours equal to the spell's tier + points of failure.
+Critically failing an [Empy] save during this time may expose you to visions of something beyond the known world.

 ### Z (2